 mojo and makes it explode by forcing it to realize it's harming the very people it sought to protect by stifling their free will and creativity (how Anvilicious

 of you).
-Having ruined yet another idyllic society, Kirk leaves the once-absorbed Red Shirt to guide the colony to a more "human" existence, Kirk goes gallivanting off to a new adventure.
+Having ruined yet another idyllic society, Kirk leaves the ship's sociologist to guide the colony to a more "human" existence, and goes gallivanting off to a new adventure.

 This episode contains the following tropes:

 - Absurdly Dedicated Worker: Landru guards his planet long after its usefulness has ceased.

 - Alien Non-Interference Clause: This is the first episode of the series to mention the Prime Directive.
 Kirk decides that it doesn't apply in this case because the society's natural development has already been interfered with.
 (It turns out that the society did this to itself, so does that still count as prior interference?
 Nobody questions it.)

 - A.I.
 Is a Crapshoot: Landru.

 - Breaking Speech: Kirk's Logic Bomb on Landru could count as this.

 - La Résistance: Reger and his buddies are a pretty pathetic version of this.

 - Logic Bomb: Kirk, as was to be expected, does this to the computer.